eProsima/ROS2-SH/README.md

 Regarding the *ROS 2 System Handle*, there are several specific parameters which can be configured for the ROS 2 middleware.
-All of these parameters are optional, and fall as suboptions of the main five sections described in the *Configuration* chapter of *Integration Service* repository:
+All of these parameters are optional, and fall as suboptions of the main five sections described in the *Configuration* chapter of the *Integration Service* repository:

 * `systems`: The system `type` must be `ros2`.
 In addition to the `type` and `types-from` fields, the *ROS 2 System Handle* accepts the following specific configuration fields: